April 18, 2026 @Inspiration Museum Hawai‘i

 Meg Kakuhihewa Akim

 Gloria Borland was raised on Oʻahu.
-She spent decades in Washington DC as founder and CEO of several magazines and Executive Producer and Host of a national television series distributed on PBS.
-She moved back home in 2014 because she wanted her daughter ʻImiloa to benefit from having the experience of growing up in Hawaii.
+She spent decades in Washington DC as founder and CEO of several magazines and Executive Producer of a national PBS television series.

 Gloria Borland was raised on Oʻahu.
-She spent decades in Washington DC as founder and CEO of several magazines and Executive Producer and Host of a national television series distributed on PBS.
-She moved back home in 2014 because she wanted her daughter ʻImiloa to benefit from having the experience of growing up in Hawaii.
+She spent decades in Washington DC as founder and CEO of several magazines and Executive Producer of a national PBS television series.

 Gloria provided critical environmental strategies during two drinking water crises.
 The first was in 2004 in Washington DC when the public learned of dangerous lead in the city's drinking water.
 Then in Hawai'i in 2021 during the upheaval surrounding the Red Hill fuel leaks and the attempted coverup.